Continuing from yesterday…When I started mile 13, I was about 3 hours and 3 minutes in.

 And slowly I did.
 I finished in just under 3 hours and 23 minutes (3:22:53).
-That last 1.1 mile was my slowest by far.
+That last mile and a tenth took oh such a long time.
 But I made it!
-And lo and behold, what were they passing out at the finish?
+And what were they passing out at the finish?
 Towels that had been soaked in ice water!
 Thank you, Competitor Group!
-I draped that sucker over my shoulders and felt like just maybe, it’s possible that I might not die.
+I draped that sucker over my shoulders and felt like just maybe, I might not die.

 A text came.
 It was from David!
 He was there!